openhwgroup/cvw/README.md

 	$ sudo $WALLY/bin/wally-package-install.sh

-In either case, the installation directory can be overridden by passing the desired directory as an argument to the installation script.
+In either case, the installation directory can be overridden by passing the desired directory as the last argument to the installation script.
 For example,

 	$ sudo $WALLY/bin/wally-tool-chain-install.sh /home/riscv

-See wally-tool-chain-install.sh for a detailed description of each component, or to issue the commands one at a time to install on the command line.
+See `wally-tool-chain-install.sh` for a detailed description of each component, or to issue the commands one at a time to install on the command line.

+**NOTE:** The complete installation process requires ~55 GB of free space.
+If the `--clean` flag is passed as the first argument to the installation script then the final consumed space is only ~26 GB, but upgrading the tools requires reinstalling from scratch.

 ### Configuration
 `$WALLY/setup.sh` sources `$RISCV/site-setup.sh`.
 If the toolchain was installed in either of the default locations (`/opt/riscv` or `~/riscv`), `$RISCV` will automatically be set to the correct path when `setup.sh` is run.
 If a custom installation directory was used, then `$WALLY/setup.sh` must be modified to set the correct path.

 `$RISCV/site-setup.sh` allows for customization of the site specific information such as commercial licenses and PATH variables.
 It is automatically copied into your `$RISCV` folder when the installation script is run.

-Change the following lines to point to the path and license server for your Siemens Questa and Synopsys Design Compiler installation and license server.
-If you only have Questa, you can still simulate but cannot run logic synthesis.
-If Questa or Design Compiler are already setup on this system then don't set these variables.
+Change the following lines to point to the path and license server for your Siemens Questa and Synopsys Design Compiler and VCS installations and license servers.
+If you only have Questa or VCS, you can still simulate but cannot run logic synthesis.
+If Questa, VSC, or Design Compiler are already setup on this system then don't set these variables.

-	export MGLS_LICENSE_FILE=..         # Change this to your Siemens license server export SNPSLMD_LICENSE_FILE=..      # Change this to your Synopsys license server export QUESTAPATH=..                # Change this for your path to Questa export SNPSPATH=..                  # Change this for your path to Design Compiler
+	export MGLS_LICENSE_FILE=..         # Change this to your Siemens license server export SNPSLMD_LICENSE_FILE=..      # Change this to your Synopsys license server export QUESTA_HOME=..               # Change this for your path to Questa export DC_HOME=..                   # Change this for your path to Synopsys Design Compiler export VCS_HOME=..                  # Change this for your path to Synopsys VCS

-## Installing EDA Tools
+# Installing EDA Tools

 Electronic Design Automation (EDA) tools are vital to implementations of System on Chip architectures as well as validating different designs.
 Open-source and commercial tools exist for multiple strategies and although the one can spend a lifetime using combinations of different tools, only a small subset of tools is utilized for this text.
 The tools are chosen because of their ease in access as well as their repeatability for accomplishing many of the tasks utilized to design Wally.
 It is anticipated that additional tools may be documented later after this is text is published to improve use and access.